tsunami416604/azure-docs.hu-hu/articles/machine-learning/service/tutorial-train-models-with-aml.md

 ## <a name="next-steps"></a>További lépések

-Ebben a Azure Machine Learning szolgáltatási oktatóanyagban a Pythont használtuk a következő feladatokhoz:
+Ebben a Azure Machine Learning oktatóanyagban a Pythont használtuk a következő feladatokhoz:

 > [!div class="checklist"]
 > * Állítsa be a fejlesztési környezetet.